J.D. Women's College

 J.D.
 Women's College (Janki Devi Women's College), established in 1971, is a general degree women's colleges in Patna, Bihar, India.
 It is a constituent unit of Patliputra University.
 The college offers undergraduate courses in science, arts as well as vocational courses (BCA, BBM).

+Location

+J.D.
+Women's College is located in the city of Patna in front of Patna Zoo.The college covers a large area and is near the Sardar Patel Vawan.

 Departments

 The college offers undergraduate academic courses in the following disciplines.